AndreaFavero71/stepper_sensorless_homing/README.md

 <br><br><br>

 ### StallGuard varies with speed, further than torque:
-The StallGuard value varies with speed: In below chart, the StallGuard values experimentally collected in my setup, when the stepper was spinning without load.<br>
+The StallGuard value varies with speed: In below chart, the StallGuard values, were experimentally collected in my setup with the stepper spinning without load.<br>
-When the stepper speed varies within a limited frequency rance, the SG variation is rather and conveniently linear.<br>
+When the stepper speed varies within a limited frequency rance, the SG variation is rather (and conveniently) linear.<br>
-In the code the expectd minimum SG is calculated from the speed: For the Sensorless homing, the stepper is stopped when the StallGuard falls below 80% of the expected minimum SG.<br>
+In the code the expectd minimum SG is calculated from the speed as `min_expected_SG = 0.15 * speed` (speed being the stepper frequency in Hz): For the Sensorless homing, the stepper is stopped when the StallGuard falls below 80% of the expected minimum SG.<br>
-In my setup, this approach works well for stepper speed ranging from 400Hz to 1200Hz.
-One important note is to discharge the SG values of first 100ms when the motor is started.<br>
+In my setup, this approach works well for stepper speed ranging from 400Hz to 1200Hz (one important note is to discharge the first SG values when the motor is started, i.e. first 100ms).<br>

   ![chart image](/images/sg_chart2.PNG)